 Code is the backbone of most software programs and applications.
 Each line of code serves as an instruction—a logical, step-by-step mechanism for computers, servers, and other machines to perform an action.
 In computer programming, there are different levels of code.
-Computers understand binary code, which is a series of 0’s and 1’s.
-Binary code is low-level code, and is also referred to as machine language.
+Computers understand binary code, a series of 0’s and 1’s.
+Binary code is low-level code, also referred to as machine language.

 This blog post builds on from a previous post, Coding at a high level with low-code, where we looked at the importance of understanding algorithms and what that entails in low-code software development.
 In that post, we briefly looked at problem-solving skills, understanding systems development life cycles, and what process flows are.